 I ask unanimous consent that the bill be read a third time and passed and the motion to reconsider be considered made and laid upon the table with no intervening action or debate.
 The PRESIDING OFFICER.
 Without objection, it is so ordered…

-Madam President, I ask unanimous consent that the Senate proceed to the consideration of S. Res.
-599, submitted earlier today.
+I ask unanimous consent that the Senate proceed to the consideration of S. 3008, which was introduced earlier today.
 The PRESIDING OFFICER.
-The clerk will report the resolution by title.
-The assistant legislative clerk read as…
+The clerk will report the bill by title.
+The assistant legislative clerk read as follows: A bill…